 The vast majority of organizations require investors to obtain the capital needed to start a new business or expand an existing one.
 While a specific investor may have the best interests of the company in mind, that’s not always the case.
 There have been numerous instances where an individual Investor has undermined the company for personal gain rather than contributing to the organization’s growth and long-term success.
 Before entering into any relationship with an investor, it pays to consider whether that individual is a good fit for the organization seeking funds.
+Also interesting: using a dataroom for due diligence or M&A transactions.

 Why Are Shady Investors Dangerous for Your Business?